Wilbur Gary Bell

 - Born November 17, 1936 in San Antonio, TX USA

-He was drafted by the Seattle Pilots in the expansion draft on October 15, 1968.
+He was drafted by the Seattle Pilots in the expansion draft on October 15, 1968 after a pretty good 1968 season with the BoSox.
 He shut out the Chicago White Sox in the first ever major league game played in Seattle.
-But on June 8th, he was traded to the same White Sox, where he finished his career at age 33 with a 121-117 lifetime mark, plus 51 saves.
-In spite of his successful career, more was expected of Bell.
-He had gone 12-10 as a rookie in 1958, and the line about him was "If only he'd been a little meaner... if only he wouldn't be so easy-going, so laid back all the time."
-He did have a reputation for horsing around and never taking himself or anyone else too seriously, and he said himself: "I wouldn't have been a better pitcher if I'd destroyed some furniture in the clubhouse or kicked the dirt when somebody got a hit."
-That said, he did get in one celebrated fight during his tenure with the Indians, with roommate and fellow pitcher Jack Kralick, in August of 1965.
+On June 8th, he was traded to those White Sox, where he finished his career at 33 with a 121-117 lifetime mark and 51 saves.
+Despite his successful career, more was expected of him.
+He had gone 12-10 as a rookie in 1958 and the line about him was "If only he'd been a little meaner... if only he wouldn't be so easy-going, so laid back all the time."
+He had a reputation for horsing around and never taking himself or anyone else too seriously, and he said himself: "I wouldn't have been a better pitcher if I'd destroyed some furniture in the clubhouse or kicked the dirt when somebody got a hit."
+That said, he did get in one celebrated fight during his tenure with the Indians with roommate and fellow pitcher Jack Kralick, in August 1965.
 Kralick took the worst of it, breaking a tooth and needing nine stitches for facial lacerations.
-The rumored cause of the fight was a dispute over which television channel to watch.
+The rumored cause of the fight was a dispute over which TV channel to watch.

-Gary moved back to San Antonio, TX after his playing career and bounced between various jobs.
+Gary moved back to San Antonio after his playing career and bounced between various jobs.
 He was married for a second time in 1978 and founded an athletic supplies company in 1987.
 Bell had five children from the two marriages.
 He never attempted to get back into baseball.